cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 original class in order to have all the data and methods available.

-In Java, inheritance actually combines the ideas in these two approaches without the need for the need for any manual copy-paste of the source code.
+In Java, inheritance actually combines the ideas in these two approaches without the need for any manual copy-paste of the source code.
 This is demonstrated in the following video example:

 VIDEO LINK HERE